c00lkiddpostshaxxs/THICC/README.md

 /path/to/install.sh
 ```
 4. Eh you're done.
 Just don't move it around or share the THICC file with the internet, it'll hang your Mac.
 Like- EVERY MAC.
 But you can move to the trash and recycle it.
+5. ***You can share the install.sh but don't share the THICC file as I said.
+Again, it'll hang your Mac.
+Any Mac can hang if you move it around or publish on the internet.
+But you can delete the file.***

 ***I AM NOT RESPONSIBLE IF YOU BREAK YOUR MAC.***